tobiaskortus/covid19-search/web_application/backend/README.md

 ### Preprocessing of the given search query

-The first task in the ad-hoc information retireval pricess is the preprocessing of the search query given by the arguments of the  http request which is performed in the`getQeryFromTerm` function.
+The first task in the ad-hoc information retireval process is the preprocessing of the search query given by the arguments of the  http request which is performed in the`getQeryFromTerm` function.
 In order to transform a given query, which can be either present in keywords or a free text, for the usage in the information retrieval system of the backend server the following three steps are hereby performed:

 - **splitting:** The given search query is split by whitespaces into a list of individual strings.
 - **stemming:** A word stem is formed for each of the words from the split set using the [natural](https://github.com/NaturalNode/natural) package.